awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 1. Select the instance\.

-1. In the **Description** tab, under **Host and placement group**, find **Placement group**\.
+1. On the **Details** tab, under **Host and placement group**, find **Placement group**\.
 If the instance is not in a placement group, the field is empty\.
 Otherwise, it contains the name of the placement group name\.
 If the placement group is a partition placement group, **Partition number** contains the partition number for the instance\.

 ------
 #### [ Old console ]